Top 3 Ways To Protect Your Passwords Online

 Use Different Passwords For Each Account

-A great way to take care of the first two points is to use a secure, trustworthy password management tool such as 1Password or Keeper, which creates very complex passwords for each website or app, and saves them for you.
-All you need is a single password to log into these apps or browser extension, and the password manager automatically fills in the password for each site your are visiting.
-Ultimately it saves you the time of creating unique, strong passwords and remembering them individually – you just need to remember one password!
+Implement all of the above advice at one time by using a secure, trustworthy password management tool such as 1Password or Keeper.
+These tools generate extremely complex random passwords for each online account and save them for you.
+All you need is a single master password to log into these apps or browser extensions.
+Once you’re logged in, the password manager automatically fills in the password for each site you are visiting.

-Think about the smart home devices you are using at home, ranging from routers, smart TVs and speakers, even now fridges and door locks.
-Be sure to verify that each has the default passwords reset – as hackers are finding ways to breach factory set passwords on nearly all devices.
-We recommend a quick google search of your device names + “known vulnerability” to see if any devices in your home are at risk.
+Take stock of the smart home devices you have: TVs, speakers, fridges, locks, lights, and so on.
+Be sure to reset the default passwords for each device.
+Hackers find ways to breach factory-set passwords on nearly all devices.
+You can do a quick search of your devices + “known vulnerability” to see if any devices in your home are at risk.

 It’s also a good idea to limit the number of smart devices you have connected to your home Wi-Fi network.
 By design, these devices are interconnected.
 If a hacker can access one of them, he can access them all.
 (That’s why Deep Sentinel home security cameras use a dedicated, encrypted network.)

 How long should you keep one password before changing it up?
 Don’t wait until you get locked out of an account for a refresh.
 You absolutely must make a new password if a site you use falls victim to a cybersecurity breach.
 Change up all of your passwords every 2-4 times a year for even better security.